Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ### Partial Indexing

 Over time some data may not be indexed correctly.
 This can be caused by prolonged network connectivity issues.
-The re-indexing application provides two strategies to fill gaps in the Elasticsearch index:
+The re-indexing application provides two strategies to fill the gaps in the Elasticsearch index:

 * Fetch by IDS (`alfresco.reindex.jobName=reindexByIds`): index nodes in an interval of database `ALF_NODE.id` column.
 * Fetch by DATE (`alfresco.reindex.jobName=reindexByDate`): index nodes in an interval of database `ALF_TRANSACTION.commit_time_ms` column.